 The story emphasizes the importance of equality and feminism against the background of rice cultivation.

-At the end an elaborate ritual ‘kheta badia’ terminates the rice cycle.
+In the end, an elaborate ritual ‘kheta badia’ terminates the rice cycle.

 Odisha may not have impressive rice terraces as one sees them in China and Southeast Asia, but very few know that Odisha offers the widest range of domesticated and wild rice anywhere in the world.
 Some archaeologists even have speculated that parts of the Eastern Ghats in Odisha possibly yet region for the origin of rice.